Tuesday, October 1, 2024

 The Oceanarium was excellent, and we spent about three hours looking at various fish from different oceans (Atlantic, Indian, Pacific, Arctic).
 Our favorite, by far, was the Common Seadragon.
 It was so beautiful and unique.
 Many sharks, including Black Tip, and countless varieties of fish species were swimming in the main tank.
 We also saw penguins feeding (some of them were being fed like babies)

-When we finished with the Oceanarium, we rode the Teleferico along the coast, with beautiful views of the surroundings (Oriente Train Station).
+After finishing at the Oceanarium, we rode the Teleferico along the coast, with beautiful views of the surroundings (Oriente Train Station).

 After we finished our drinks, we paid and returned to the Torel Palace Hotel.
-We considered eating dinner elsewhere but could not find a reasonably-priced restaurant that did not require a reservation.
+We considered eating dinner elsewhere, but could not find a reasonably-priced restaurant that did not require a reservation.
 Our first idea was to try Pinoquio, but it had a huge line.

 We returned to our hotel and sat down at Black Pavilion, ordering the following: